Pawamoy/ShellM/README.md

 Documentation can be found on the [GitHub wiki](https://github.com/Pawamoy/shellm/wiki).

 ## Quickstart
-Shellm is basically a set of functions and command-line tools.
+Shellm is basically a set of functions and command-line scripts.
 It lets you manage all your shell scripts and shell libraries within a single directory, allowing you to easily synchronize your shell environment and configuration across your different machines or servers (i.e. with CVS).